yakir-yehuda/InterrogateLLM/README.md

 # InterrogateLLM - Hallucination Detection
 [![arxiv](https://img.shields.io/badge/arXiv-2403.02889-b31b1b)](https://arxiv.org/abs/2403.02889)

-This repository contains the code implementation of the InterrogateLLM method as described in the paper "In Search of Truth: An Interrogation Approach to Hallucination Detection".
+This repository contains the code implementation of the InterrogateLLM method as described in the paper "InterrogateLLM: Zero-Resource Hallucination Detection in LLM-Generated Answers".
 The InterrogateLLM method is designed to detect hallucinations in large language models.
-- Project page for the paper "[In Search of Truth: An Interrogation Approach to Hallucination Detection](https://arxiv.org/abs/2403.02889)"
+- Project page for the paper "[InterrogateLLM: Zero-Resource Hallucination Detection in LLM-Generated Answers](https://arxiv.org/abs/2403.02889)"

 ![InterrogateLLM Logo](figure/method.png)